Get started with Nitrogen8M Mini SBC and Node.js

 If you don't already have a balena account, make sure to sign up before continuing.

-Select the Nitrogen8M Mini SBC device type, choose an application type, enter a name, and click Create new application:
+Select the Nitrogen8M Mini SBC device type, choose a fleet type, enter a name, and click Create new fleet:

-After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Nitrogen8M Mini SBC.
+After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first Nitrogen8M Mini SBC.

 Add your first device

-To connect with balenaCloud, your Nitrogen8M Mini SBC needs a balenaOS image configured for your device type, application, and network.
-Start by clicking Add device in your application dashboard:
+To connect with balenaCloud, your Nitrogen8M Mini SBC needs a balenaOS image configured for your device type, fleet, and network.
+Start by clicking Add device in your fleet dashboard:

 After selecting a device type, select an OS type of balenaOS, and you will see a list of available balenaOS versions.
 In general, you should use the most recent version available.
 You can also select whether to use a Development or Production edition with the respective toggle: